Whiteknight/whiteknight.github.com/drafts/gc_for_newbies_marksweep.md

 So there we are, we move from a simple naive mark and sweep algorithm, we make a small improvement, and we've cut the complexity of our GC by 1/3.

+This is the basic mark and sweep algorithm, which is essentially what Parrot uses in its current gc.
+There are many other GC algorithms and modifications on various algorithms.
+In the fourth installment of GC for Newbies I'll discuss the generational algorithm, which Parrot is hoping to move to soon.